-Criteria Conformance Level Remarks and Explanations 1.1.1 Non-text Content (WCAG 2.0) (Level A) All non-text content that is presented to the user has a text alternative that serves the equivalent purpose, except for the situations listed below: • Controls, Input• Time-Based Media• Test• Sensory• CAPTCHA• Decoration, Formatting, Invisible Partially Supports ArcGIS Aviation Airports The product provides sufficient text alternatives for most non-text content, such as images, icons, and visual affordances, or is hidden from assistive technology.
-A rating of Partially Supports has been given for the following reason(s): • There may be challenges in identifying the labels associated with some buttons and controls that receive focus.• Screen reader users may experience problems with the identification of some tables, table headers, and table values.• In some areas, components and headings are not identified by assistive technology.
+Criteria Conformance Level Remarks and Explanations 1.1.1 Non-text Content (WCAG 2.0) (Level A) All non-text content that is presented to the user has a text alternative that serves the equivalent purpose, except for the situations listed below: • Controls, Input• Time-Based Media• Test• Sensory• CAPTCHA• Decoration, Formatting, Invisible Partially Supports The product provides sufficient text alternatives for most non-text content, such as images, icons, and visual affordances, or is hidden from assistive technology.
+A rating of Partially Supports has been given for the following reason(s): • There may be challenges in identifying the labels associated with some buttons and controls that receive focus.• In some areas, components and headings are not identified by assistive technology.• Some components throughout the product lack labels or other purpose identifiers, which prevents the use of assistive technology• Some descriptive or decorative content (e.g. images and non-text content) is lacking appropriate tagging to notify assistive technology• Some icons have insufficient alternative text 1.2.1 Audio-only and Video-only (Prerecorded) (WCAG 2.0) (Level A) Supports The product does not currently contain pre-recorded audio-only or pre-recorded video-only content.